TYRMars/rubiks-cube/README.md

 # rubiks-cube
 GCube, a WebGL Rubik's Cube

+## Development status update
+There is currenntly no development by owner blonkm.

+* Feature status: complete freeze; no function or API change

+* Code status: partial freeze; just fixes/typos or documentation updates; no extentions for other boards; no new examples

+* Maintenance status: sporadically

+The WebGL cube is now usable enough for embedding on any site.
+The biggest hurdle is the current use of older WebGL code.
+Upgrading would almost require a rewrite of the entire code base, and preferably a change to Three.js.
+You can still commit changes and pull requests, I will investigate any proposal.

 ## History
 Java used to be the go-to solution for Rubik's cube applets (no pun intended with the Go-To).
 The last couple of years people have gotten used to HTML5+CSS3 which gives a very slick experience in regular browsers.
 Browsers are not plain text, links and